AUTHOR, ATTORNEY, ADVOCATE

-Teresa Burrell is author of the award-winning Advocate Series as well as two children’s books.
+Teresa Burrell is author of the award-winning Advocate Series, The Tuper Mystery Series, as well as three children’s books.
 Her readers rave about The Advocate Series with the majority especially fond of her PI, JP Torn.
-Her main character, Sabre Orin Brown (her initials are S.O.B.–but she is not) is a dedicated child advocate, who can’t seem to stay out of trouble herself.
+Her main character, Sabre Orin Brown (her initials are S.O.B.) is a dedicated child advocate, who can’t seem to stay out of trouble herself.

 Teresa was born in Minnesota where she lived the first five years of her life on a farm with her eight siblings.
 For the next five years she and her family traveled to California to get away from the harsh winters, but each spring they returned to the small midwestern town.
 Eventually, they stayed in southern California where she graduated from high school and college.
 After obtaining her teaching credential Teresa enjoyed a satisfying career in the classroom.
 She has taught children of all ages with diverse backgrounds and special needs.
 After creating an after-school program that kept kids off the street, she received a community service award.